 Care, Custody and Control

 OSC is committed to providing the best experience possible for youth involved in our summer programs.
-Staff is expected to hold themselves to the highest standards of conduct when interacting with youth.
-OSC Summer programs follow the OSU Youth Activities and Programs Policy, which establishes requirements that safeguard the wellbeing of youth.
+Staff are expected to hold themselves to the highest standards of conduct when interacting with youth.
+OSC Summer programs follow Ohio State's Youth Activities and Programs Policy, which establishes requirements that safeguard the well-being of youth.

 Daily Routine